 Project AR 537 On the fragility of sounds

-hosted at the Centre for Gender Studies of the KUG University of Music and Performing Arts Graz, Austria.
+hosted at the Centre for Gender Studies and Diversity of the KUG University of Music and Performing Arts Graz, Austria.

 Project duration: February 2019 – Mai 2022

 Co-Investigator March 2021 to September 2021: Dr. Irene Lehmann

 Co-Investigator and Assistant (pre-doc) March 2019 to February 2021: Christina Fischer-Lessiak, BA MA

 Student Assistant from January to June 2020: Lena Hengl, BA